MartinMuzatko/Cube2Mapping/README.md

 Creating other layout elements such as stairs, just go right with this size.
 This doesn't mean that you have to create every single pathway just a cube wide, having variation is very important.
 To sum up this chapter: building on the grid saves you time to get a proper layout working without caring too much about the detail.
 You do not want to throw away a fully detailed and texturized work, so make sure that the layout works before getting on that.
 The same can be applied on webdesign, where you sketch the layout before you get ready for design.
 Also animations, where you draw a few examples based on the content, before you fully animate and paint the scenes.

-Building on the grid also saves you WTR.
+Building on the grid also saves you polygons - which saves you performance.
 You can see them in the lower left corner when editing.
-This is your how-laggy is-my-map o meter
+This is your how-laggy-is-my-map meter

 ## The building-blocks of layouts

 We just cover the things here, that a layout should only contain before getting into any further detail.

- Stairs/Ramps
+ - Stairs/Ramps
- Platforms
+ - Platforms
- Jumppads
+ - Jumppads
- Dropoffs (One-Way higher Platform to lower Platform) Teleports
+ - Dropoffs (One-Way higher Platform to lower Platform)
+ - Teleports
- Obstacles or Stuff to hide behind (Pillars, Crates, be creative) Terrain
+ - Obstacles or Stuff to hide behind (Pillars, Crates, be creative)
- Others:
+ - Terrain
  - Ladders
  - Ropes

 These aspects all define a map, and how it will play.
 Each factor and element of a map, is attributed to how the end product will function, therefore is an attribute of your map.
 Putting these elements together and make them play nice requires a bit of creativity.
 Decide which elements should belong to your maps.
 Think about if you involve terrain in your map or not, and which make sense according to your theme.